jhsoftware/SimpleFailover-Docs/docs/gui_dnsserv_update.md

 Specify criteria for when the server is responding correctly and the DNS update was performed.

     - **Response status code**\
     Enable to evaluate the response status code.
-Typically a successful HTTP response has status code 200.
+Typically, a successful HTTP response has status code 200.

     - **Response content length is**\
     Enable to evaluate the response content length